open-ephys/onix1-bonsai-docs/articles/onix-configurebno055.md

 The [`ConfigureBno055`](xref:OpenEphys.Onix.ConfigureBno055) node represents a sink operator that configures the BNO055 datastream.
 --->
-This is the minimal workflow to enable a headstage's orientation datastream:
+This is the minimal workflow to configure a headstage's orientation datastream:

 :::workflow
 ![CreateContext](~/workflows/create-context.bonsai)